sjwhitworth/golearn/README.md

-golearn
+GoLearn
 =======

-A sparse, but useful, machine learning library for Go.
+A basic, but useful, machine learning library for Go.